Capital City

 In the Isle of Man, probationary periods are not legally required, but they can be included in employment contracts as a mutually agreed-upon arrangement between the employer and employee.
 The terms and duration of probationary periods can vary - typicall between 3-6 months - and are typically specified in the employment contract.

-1 April - 31 March is the 12-month accounting period that businesses in Isle of Man use for financial and tax reporting purposes.
+The tax year in Isle of Man runs from 6 April to 5 April.
+This is the 12-month accounting period that businesses and individuals in Isle of Man use for financial and tax reporting purposes.

 The payroll cycle in Isle of Man is usually monthly, with employees being paid by the last working day of the month.